rajpiyush220/POC/3.spring-vault/README.md

           host: localhost
           # host should be same as host set as VAULT_ADDR key
           port: 8200
-          # host should be same as host set as VAULT_ADDR port
+          # host should be same as port set as VAULT_ADDR key
           scheme: http
         kv:
          enabled: true